selcuksan/bitirme-projesi/odev_aciklama/02_sensors_realtime_prediction_problem_statement.md

 The passive infrared sensor (PIR sensor) is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view, which measures the occupancy in a room.
 Approximately 6% of the PIR data is non-zero, indicating an occupied status of the room.
 The remaining 94% of the PIR data is zero, indicating an empty room.

-## Presentation :

-Prepare a final project that fulfills the tasks specified in the below and make a live demo within the 10-15 minutes allocated to you.
-The project must be presented live during the presentation.
-You can prepare a simple presentation that deals only with the problem. (presentation is not mandatory)
-Project preparation and presentation can be done by one or two people.
-The contribution of both people to the final project should be demonstrated during the presentation.

 ## Tasks:
 1. Using this data set, develop a machine learning model that predicts whether there is any activity in a room with known CO2, humidity, temperature, light and time information.